aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 3. Student Profile Creation: Develop a user-friendly interface for students to create their profiles by providing relevant information.
 Design forms and input fields to capture academic details, skills, internships,and personal attributes.

-4. Recruiters' Dashboard: Create a dedicated dashboard for recruiters where they can search for students based on specific criteria, view profiles, and access placement prediction results.
+4. Recruiters' Dashboard: Create a dedicated dashboard for recruiters where they can search for students based on specific criteria,view profiles, and access placement prediction results.

 5. Placement Prediction Model Integration:Train a machine learning model using historical placement data and relevant attributes.
 Integrate the model with the website to generate placement predictions based on student profiles.